Hannah and Florence Barlow

 Hannah, after studying at Lambeth School of Art, worked for Doulton from 1871, becoming the first female artist to work there.
-Florence followed, from 1873–1909.
+Florence followed, from 1873 to 1909.
 By mutual agreement, Florence specialised in painting flowers and birds, and Hannah in horses and other animals, which were often incised with a blade, the lines being then coloured and often paint added elsewhere.
 They sometimes worked together on individual pieces.

 Hannah died on 15 November 1916 at 46 Binfield Road, Clapham, London.
 She was buried in Norwood cemetery on 20 November.
 Her sketchbooks are in the Sir Henry Doulton Gallery, Stoke-on-Trent.